johnbarney/docker-knife/README.md

 [Docker Hub](https://hub.docker.com/r/johnbarney/docker-knife/)

-This container is in response to not wanting a flood of gem sets or the omnibus installer package installed on my CI system.
-It uses Docker which is already in use in my CI system to run knife in a container.
+This project is in response to not wanting a flood of gems or the omnibus installer package installed on my CI system.
+This is somewhat mitigated with the release of Chef 17 but the docker use case still makes sense.

 Example usage:

-`docker run -v $(pwd):/knife johnbarney/docker-knife:16 bootstrap node07`
+`docker run --rm -v $(pwd):/knife johnbarney/docker-knife:16 bootstrap node07`

 If you are in your chef-repo, this will mount your chef-repo as the working directory.
 This assumes your knife.rb file is within your chef-repo folder and not in /etc/chef or some other location.